palletorsson/cryptogam/sketchfab/tutorial/step_4/README.md

 ```
 var posIndex = 0;
 ```
-- Aave and review.
+- Save and review.
 Nice the animation!